vfluegel/SongSearch/README.md

 Project for a Playlist Generator

 ## Preparation
+_Note:_ PyLucene cannot be installed using pip.
+It needs to be [set up](https://lucene.apache.org/pylucene/install.html) separately!

+Due to the usage of PyLucene, the project needs to run with the system-wide Python interpreter and its packages.
+The following additional packages need to be installed:
+* Pandas
+* Tkinter
+* Tqdm
+* Flair

 The app uses a dataset based on Genius lyrics.
 The CSV can be downloaded here: https://www.kaggle.com/datasets/carlosgdcj/genius-song-lyrics-with-language-information/data